DashMedia/trackThis.js/README.md

 You can optionally pass the following args:

+- AltUA
+	- Alternate Google Tracking code, will only track **default analytics data** additional trackThis() data not tracked
+	- You may provide a default AltUA code within the trackThis.js file to use as a fallback
 - UACode (Optional)
 	- This is your Google Analytics Tracking Code, if you do not have a async Google Analytics snippit present in your page you can provide your code here and trackThis will implement one.
 	- If no code is provided, trackThis assumes the Google ANanlytics async code has been implemented